Nurou/Nurou/README.md

 - 🎓   &nbsp; Completing a BSc in computer science
 - 🌱   &nbsp; Working at the University of Helsinki as a research assistant
-- 💭   &nbsp; Specialises in: web (esp.
+- 💭   &nbsp; Specialsing in web (esp.
 UI/UX) development
 - 📫   &nbsp; Reach me on: [Twitter](https://twitter.com/joelhassannoor) or [Email](mailto:joel.nhn@gmail.com)